turnaround0/udacity-drl-p2-continuous-control/README.md

 ### Introduction

-This project is tested on Linux environment (Ubuntu 18.04) with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+This project is tested on Linux environment (Ubuntu 18.04) with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.<br>
+For test environment, option 1 (the First Version: one agent) was selected.

 ![Trained Agent][image1]